 And we show up just as we are.
 Perhaps the greatest gift of the circles I’ve been a participant in is that the circle always gives me what I need, no matter where I start.
 No matter what.

-We start on January 30, 2019.
+These women’s circles are offered three times a year, in fall, winter and spring.
 If there is a part of you that yearns to tend your deepest wisdom in the company of women, click below to learn more about joining the Wisdom Tending Women’s Circle in Santa Rosa.

 A circle of women may be the most powerful force known to humanity.
 If you have one, embrace it.
 If you need one, seek it.
 If you find one, for the love of all that is good and holy: Dive in.
 Hold on.
 Love it up.
 Get naked.
 Let them see you.
 Let them hold you.
 Let your reluctant tears fall.
 Let yourself rise fierce and love gentle.
 You will be changed.
 The very fabric of your being will be altered by this, if you allow it.
 Please, please, allow it.